yurique/embedded-files/README.md

 ## Laika transform (markdown)

-It is possible to configure a basic markdown -> HTML transformation (using [Laika](https://planet42.github.io/Laika)).
+It is possible to configure a basic transformation for text files using [Laika](https://planet42.github.io/Laika).

-The feature is in its early stages thus configurability is very limited:

 ```scala